Adam Shepherd

 Note:

 From the deed shown above Elizabeth Pryor makes a note that she was the only daughter and child of Mary Pryor.
-This statement only adds additional mystery to this research.
+This declaration by Elizabeth Pryor would indicate she was the last child of her parents to survive.

 The 1820 Census record enumerating Rachael Shepherd can be viewed below: